 - pay taxes

-Residency obligation : In order to keep their permanent resident status, they need to be in Canada for at least 730 days during a period of five years.
-The 730 days don’t need to be continuous.
+Residency obligation: To keep their permanent resident status, they need to be in Canada for at least 730 days during a period of five years.
+The 730 days don't need to be continuous.